hina-shah/healdata-utils/docs/vlmd/supported_input_formats.md

 ### `csv` HEAL data dictionary (e.g., from template)

-The HEAL Data Utilities can also input a `csv` HEAL data dictionary either from a manually filled out template or as an additional step after further annotation (e.g., from the `csv` HEAL data dictionary output of the above file formats).
+The HEAL Data Utilities can also input a `csv` HEAL data dictionary either from a manually filled out template or as an additional step after further annotation (e.g., from the `csv` HEAL data dictionary output of the other file formats).

 #### Creating a `csv` HEAL data dictionary